ARMmbed/mbed-os-5-docs/docs/api/drivers/Watchdog.md

 # Watchdog

-Use the Watchdog interface to set up a hardware watchdog.
+Use the Watchdog interface to set up a hardware watchdog timer that will reset the system in the case of system failures or malfunctions.
 If you fail to refresh the watchdog periodically, it will reset the system after a set period of time.

 <span class="notes">**Note:** There is only one instance in the system.
 Use `Watchdog::get_instance()` to obtain a reference. </span>